-Important -
+Important:

-Before you install or remove any option, read the safety procedures and component-handling guidelines in this chapter.
+Before you install or remove any option, read the safety procedures and component-handling guidelines in this section.
 These precautions and guidelines will help you work safely.

-Refer to Using Your Personal Computer for general information on the use, operation, and maintenance of your computer.
-Using Your Personal Computer also contains information to help you solve problems and get repair service or other technical assistance.
+Refer to the IntelliStation E Pro User Guide for general information on the use, operation, and maintenance of your computer.
+The IntelliStation E Pro User Guide also contains information to help you solve problems and ge repair service or other technical assistance.